yahoo/elide-doc/pages/guide/v5/02-data-model.md

 Model fields can be decorated with a `LifeCycleHookBinding` annotation.
 The annotation provides the following information:
 1. The hook function to invoke.
 2. The model operation (CREATE, READ, UPDATE, or DELETE) that triggers the hook.
-3. The transaction phase of when to trigger the hook (PRESECURITY, PRECOMMIT, or POSTCOMMIT).
+3. The transaction phase of when to trigger the hook (PRESECURITY, PREFLUSH, PRECOMMIT, or POSTCOMMIT).
 4. For class level triggers, whether or not the hook should be called for each impacted field or exactly once for the class.

 ```java